NicolaiOkkels/SDDB-project/README.md

 6. Open root folder server and go to application.properties in resources and input local url to the file.

-   Example of this would be url for mysql: http://localhost:3306/SDDB
+   Example of this would be url for mysql: http://localhost:3306/SDDB with user: root and password: 123456

 7. Run the application & go to the URL: localhost:8080 for the test environment